Voultapher/sort-research-rs/writeup/sort_safety/text.md

 This is an analysis of sort implementations and their ability, or lack thereof, to avoid undefined behavior (UB) under various usage scenarios, and whether this affects their performance.

 TL;DR: The combination of complex generic implementations striving for performance with arbitrary logic in user-defined comparison functions, makes generic high-performance sort implementations particularly difficult to implement in a way that avoids UB under every usage scenario.
-Even a sort implementation using only memory-safe abstractions are not be enough to guarantee UB free adjacent logic.
+Even a sort implementation using only memory-safe abstractions is no guarantee of UB free adjacent logic.
 Overall no correlation between performance and safety could be found, nor whether safe or unsafe internal abstractions are used.
 However a strong correlation between being implemented for C or C++ users and a lack of safety presents itself.

 ---